 Cost: £5 + 80p per mile travelled (round trip).

 If you live 5 miles away the cost would be £13.

 If you live 20 miles away the cost would be £37.

 If you live more than 20 miles away we recommend you try to arrange your own collection, however it is worth giving us a ring. - If we have the time we may be able to oblige at the above rate.

 The included chickens will be delivered at the same time as the coop.
 Extra chickens + any other items such as food, bedding, feeders and drinkers can be delivered without extra delivery charge at the same time as the coop.

-Coops are in stock for collection but please ring to arrange a date and time.
+When collecting coops please ring to arrange a date and time.

 Please note: If you are collecting and wish for the coop to be disassembled, we recommend that the person that is going to put it together again comes to collect.
 There are no assembly instructions as yet but you are welcome to watch the disassembly and ask questions!

 Q: Can I arrange my own courier collection?